mainmatter/gerust/README.md

 ![Gerust logo](./docs/logo.svg)

-Gerust provides an architecture and tooling for Rust cloud projects.
-It takes care of the accidental complexity that comes with writing cloud apps with Rust so you can stay focused on the essence of the system you're building:
+Gerust provides an architecture and tooling for Rust backend projects.
+It takes care of the accidental complexity that comes with writing backends with Rust so you can stay focused on the essence of the system you're building:

 * Separating distinct parts of the system into separate crates
 * Organizing files into a logical folder structure